UKPLab/BrokerIO/README.md

 ## Documentation

-We provide a complete documentation of the broker that can be built locally.
+We provide a complete documentation of the broker that can be built locally or find the documentation of a prebuilt version [here](https://care.ukp.informatik.tu-darmstadt.de/doc_nlp_broker/index.html).

 ```shell
 make doc